Bag it!

 20 April

 In this moment of domestic downtime, we’ve been taking stock of the items that bring us most joy when simply moving around the home.
 High on our hot list is a stack of bold Hermès towels, imagined in prismatic hues and graphic patterns, which ensure that our drying sessions post shower or bath, have a touch of uplifting technicolor.
-If your lucky enough to have a patch of outside space, we also recommend using them as something soft to lie on, as you dream of a getaway a touch more tropical.
+If you're lucky enough to have a patch of outside space, we also recommend using them as something soft to lie on, as you dream of a getaway a touch more tropical.
 Pictured: Carre Taquin Beach Towel, 3 Surfs Beach Towel, Voile Sur Galilee Beach Towel, all by Hermès.

 Photography: Jori Komulainen.
 Fashion: Marianne Kakko.
 Writer: Laura Hawkins